I finally decided to invest in a high-end manual coffee grinder and in doing so, go further down the rabbit hole in pursuit of that perfect cup.

 I decided to bite the bullet and upgrade all the way to the Kinu M47 Classic.
 Here's a quick review after a month of use.

-Updated on 14 Jun 2020 with more info after a month's use and to fix some typos, thanks to Kyle Murphy for pointing them out.
+- 14 Jun 2020: added more info after a month's use and to fix some typos, thanks to Kyle Murphy for pointing them out.